 A plan is only as good as the people who execute it.
 That’s why regular training and drills are so important.
 These exercises help identify gaps in your plan and give everyone the confidence to act decisively during a real crisis.
 This is also the time to organize your volunteers.
 A coordinated approach to volunteer management ensures that people with the right skills are deployed effectively, whether they’re part of a CERT team or a citizen offering help.
 By establishing a system for communicating with volunteers ahead of time, you can mobilize this powerful resource quickly and efficiently.

-Build Resilient Infrastructure and Warning Systems
+Strengthen Infrastructure and Early Warning Systems

 Modern disaster preparedness relies on strong infrastructure and clear communication.
 This includes physical structures that can withstand extreme weather, but it also means having robust technological systems in place.
 Early warning systems that reach everyone are essential for giving people time to prepare or evacuate.
 Technology also provides tools for real-time situational awareness, like a public map showing reported incidents and available resources.
 When everyone has access to the same reliable information, from first responders to the public, it reduces confusion and helps people make safer decisions.